 - 1. The purpose of an indirect cost rate is to facilitate the allocation and billing of indirect costs.
-Approval of the indirect cost rate does not mean that an organization can recover more than the actual costs of a particular program or activity. - 2.
-Programs received or initiated by the organization subsequent to the negotiation of this agreement are subject to the approved indirect cost rate(s) if the programs receive administrative support from the indirect cost pool.
-It should be noted that this could result in an adjustment to a future rate. - 3.
+Approval of the indirect cost rate does not mean that an organization can recover more than the actual costs of a particular - 2.
+Programs received or initiated by the organization subsequent to the negotiation of this agreement are subject to the approved indirect cost rate(a) if the programs receive administrative support from the indirect cost pool.
+It should be noted that this could result in an adjustment to a future - 3.
 Indirect cost proposals must be developed (and, when required, submitted) within six (6) months after the close of the governmental unit's fiscal year, unless an exception is approved by the cognizant agency for indirect costs.

-Section III: Acceptance Listed below are the signatures of acceptance for this agreement: By the State & Local Government: By the Cognizant Federal Government Agency: Government of the U.S. Virgin Islands U.S. Department of the Interior State/Local Government Agency Signature Signature Nellon L. Bowry Deborah A. Moberly Name (Type or Print) Name Office Chief Director Office of Indirect Cost Services Title Title U.S. Department of the Interior November 30, 2016 Interior Business Center Date Agency DEC 0 2 2016 Date Negotiated by Stacy Frost

-Telephone (916) 930-3815
+Section III: Acceptance Listed below are the signatures of acceptance for this agreement: By the State & Local Government: By the Cognizant Federal Government Government of the U.S. Virgin Islands State/Local Government U.S. Department of the Interior Agency Signature Nellon L. Bowry Signature Name (Type or Print) Deborah A. Hoberly Office Chief Director Office of Indirect Cost Services Title November 30, 2016 U.S. Department of the Interior Date Interior Business Center Agency DEC 0 2 2016 Date Negotiated by Stacy Frost Telephone (916) 930-3815